 Saaho Worldwide Box Office Collections (First Weekend): Prabhas Starrer Joins The 250-crore Club!

 Saaho has turned out to be a money-spinner at the box office with the film doing a scintillating business in theatres on its very first weekend.
-It had had a dream opening at the box office with the movie seldom getting affected by the mixed reviews that Saaho received on the first day.
-Now, if the latest reports that have been doing the rounds are anything to go by, Saaho has comfortable crossed the Rs 250-crore mark at the worldwide box office, which is a sensational figure.
-At the same time, Saaho has expected to have grossed above Rs 260-crore in total in the first weekend.
+It has had a dream opening at the box office with the movie seldom getting affected by the mixed reviews that Saaho received on the first day.
+If the latest reports are anything to go by, Saaho has comfortably crossed the Rs 250-crore mark at the worldwide box office, which is a sensational figure.
+At the same time, Saaho is expected to have grossed above Rs 260-crore in total in the first weekend.
 Read Saaho Worldwide Box Office Collections (First Weekend) report to know more about this.

 Day 3 At AP/TS

 Saaho enjoyed yet another good day at the AP/TS box office even though the collections are expected to be lesser than that of Day 1 and Day 2.
-If the reports are anything to go by, the film is expected to have collected around a share of Rs 12 crore on Sunday from the
+If the reports are anything to go by, the film is expected to have collected around a share of Rs 12 crore on Sunday from the AP/TS box office.

 First Weekend At Chennai Box Office

 At the Chennai box office, the Telugu version of the film has also fared better.
-According to a few reports, Saaho has done a business of around Rs 1.81 crore from the first 3 days of run at Chennai box office.
+According to a few reports, Saaho has done a business of around Rs 1.81 crore from the first three days of run at the Chennai box office.

 Karnataka Regions